superman9x10/ludenofuet/README.md

 <h1 align="center">Hi 👋, I'm Ghi</h1>
-<h3 align="center">Hi, I’m Ghi 👋 A Unity Developer who loves turning ideas into fun and playable games.
+<h3 align="left">Hi, I’m Ghi 👋 A Unity Developer who loves turning ideas into fun and playable games.
 Over the past 2+ years, I’ve worked on several mobile games released on Google Play and the App Store – from puzzle and casual titles to monster battle games.
 I enjoy building gameplay, polishing performance, and working with designers, artists, and marketers to bring a game to life.
 Always curious and open to learning new tech, I’m excited to connect with fellow developers, game enthusiasts, and anyone passionate about creating great player experiences 🚀</h3>

 - 🔭 I’m currently working on **Tower Dice: Endless Siege**